EnhancedNetwork/TheEnhancedBot/README.md

 5. Invite the bot to your server and you should see it online!
 Make sure to give it the `Administrator` permission.
 If you want this done automatically, check the `Administrator` permission under `Bot Permissions` in the same tab and copy the link to invite the bot. <br><br>
 6. The bot should now be online and you can start contributing to the project! <br><br>
 7. To test the bot, you can type `/ping` in the server and it should respond with `Pong!` <br><br>
+---
+Copyright © Town of Host: Enhanced 2023